Learn how to make built-in bookshelves with a window seat and cabinets. The tutorial is simple-to-follow, and the bookshelves turn out beautiful.

 This also meant deeper than normal shelves, but I wasn’t too concerned.
 I’m sure any extra space behind some books could be put to good use.

 As with most of my projects, I started off in TinkerCad to sketch out a 3D design of what was floating around in my head.
 I came up with the following:

 With the design for built-in bookshelves flushed out, I was ready to begin.

 I strongly considered using melamine-covered particle board for the shelves, but instead opted for some good quality birch plywood.

 Although the birch was a little more expensive, I wasn’t comfortable embarking on a project this size using melamine – a material I have never really worked with before.

-Also I wanted to use a stronger material than melamine covered particleboard.
+Also, I wanted to use stronger material than melamine-covered particleboard.